replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

 It can be useful to remove the reference to an application from the admin console if you want to reinstall the application, but you do not want to recreate the namespace or other Kubernetes resources.
 For example, you could use `kots remove` if you installed an application using an incorrect license file and need to reinstall with the correct license.

+For information about how to completely remove an application and its resources from a cluster, see [Remove an Application](#remove-an-application) below.

 To remove an application reference from the admin console:

 1. Run the following command to list the installed applications for a namespace: